-Hotel bookings, airfares, hire cars and amazing activities — at lastminute.com.au, we can combine all these things into a neat package.
-You'll have less paperwork to deal with and more money for Nagoya!
+Airfares, hire cars, hotel bookings and activities — lastminute.com.au can bundle all these things into a tidy little package.
+You'll have less hassles and more spending money for Nagoya!

-Craft a package that's as individual as you are!
-Pick and choose from 400 airlines and 282,000 worldwide hotels.
+Create a package that's as unique as you are!
+Mix and match from 400 airlines and 282,000 hotels.

-We have some of the best-looking prices around.
+We have some of the best-looking prices available.
 And that's not all.
-With Best Price Pledge, if you find a lower price on your package or hotel within 24 hours of booking, we'll match it by refunding you the difference.
-Terms and Conditions apply.
+With our Price Pledge, if you find a lower price on your hotel or package within 24 hours of booking, we'll match it and refund you the difference.

 Approximately 2,200,000 people call this place home.

 This destination lies 14 kilometres west of Togo-cho, and 270 kilometres west of Tokyo, the national capital.

 Nagoya is internationally famous for its iconic sights, such as Nagoya Castle and Atsuta Shrine.